sealuzh/cloud-stove/README.md

 ## Contributing to the Cloud Stove

 Want to help make Cloud Stove better with your contribution?
 Great!
 Check out the [contribution guide](./CONTRIBUTING.md) for information on how to get your development environment up and running, and start contributing to the Stove.
+Furthermore, the architecture and API is described in the [developer guide](./docs/Developer_Guide.md).

 ## CI & Deployment